 Who qualifies for the NV Energy PowerShift rebate in 2026?

-Any residential customer of NV Energy in Southern Nevada qualifies.
-This includes homeowners in Las Vegas, Henderson, North Las Vegas, Summerlin, Green Valley, Enterprise, Centennial Hills, Boulder City, Pahrump, and all other communities within NV Energy's service territory.
-You must own the home (renters are not eligible for equipment rebates), and the installation must be performed by a registered participating contractor.
-There are no income requirements.
+Any residential NV Energy customer in Southern Nevada who installs qualifying high-efficiency equipment through a registered participating contractor.
+This includes homeowners in Las Vegas, Henderson, North Las Vegas, Summerlin, Green Valley, Enterprise, Centennial Hills, Boulder City, Pahrump, and all communities in NV Energy's service territory.
+You must own the home.
+There are no income requirements for the base rebate.

 Can I get the PowerShift rebate if I just replaced my AC last year?

 PowerShift rebates are only available for new installations.
 If you replaced your system in 2025, you are not eligible for a 2026 rebate on that same installation.
-However, if you install additional equipment in 2026 — such as a ductless mini-split for a room addition or a smart thermostat — you may qualify for those specific rebates.
-Each eligible installation is evaluated independently.
+However, if you install additional equipment in 2026, such as a ductless mini-split for a room addition, you may qualify for that specific rebate.

 What SEER2 rating do I need for the maximum PowerShift rebate?